DroneBridge/ESP32/README.md

 1. Connect the UART of the ESP32 to a 3.3V UART of your flight controller.
 It is not recommended to use the ESP32s pins that are marked with TX & RX since they often are connected to the internal serial ouput.
 Go for any other pin instead!
 2. Set the flight controller port to the desired protocol.

-**Check out manufacturer datasheet!
+**Check out the manufacturer datasheet!
 Only some modules can take more than 3.3V.
-Follow the recommendations by the ESP32 boards manufacturer for powering the device**
+Follow the recommendations by the ESP32 board manufacturer for powering the device**
 **[For further info please check the wiki!](https://github.com/DroneBridge/ESP32/wiki/Wiring-Instructions)**

 ## Configuration